M0LTE/nodemanager/README.md

 ## Installation

-Throughout these instructions, we'll refer to your Raspberry Pi as `mypi` and your user account on it as `dave` but you can substitute whatever name you want.
+Throughout these instructions, we'll refer to your Raspberry Pi as `bpqnode` and your user account on it as `dave` but you can substitute whatever name you want.

 Skip to [Install bpqmanager](#install-bpqmanager) if you are experienced and have a fresh Pi prepared with Raspberry Pi OS Lite 64 bit.